 Christian Is An Action Verb

 Jesus’ opening teaching in the Sermon on the Mount is referred to as The Beatitudes.
-They are the Gospel reading commemorating the active witness of every saint on every All Saints Feast Day.
-Given the active witness of saints, it is therefore at least odd that the Beatitudes are inaccurately translated into the passive voice, … Continue reading “Christian Is An Action Verb”
+The Beatitudes are read every All Saints Day.
+They exemplify the active witness of disciples.
+Given that active witness, it is odd that the Beatitudes are inaccurately translated into the passive voice.
+For example, “Blessed are the poor in spirit, … Continue reading “Christian Is An Action Verb”

 Changing Through the Beatitudes